Seymour, Indiana: Other significant buildings

-The former Blish Mill grain towers are the tallest structures in town, they operated from 1858 to 1976.
+The former Blish Mill grain towers are the tallest structures in town.
+They operated from 1858 to 1976.

-The Federal Building was built in 1915, served for many years as the post office, and then as offices for the Seymour Police Department.
+The Federal Building was built in 1915.
+It served for many years as the post office, and then as offices for the Seymour Police Department.
 Today, it is being restored as the Seymour Museum Center.

-At the corner of N. Poplar and Sixth Street the former James Shields Memorial Gym is one of Indiana's ten most endangered landmarks.
-One of Indiana's largest high school gymnasiums when it was built by Works Progress Administration workers in 1941, the James M. Shields Memorial Gymnasium provided the backdrop for decades of local basketball memories, hosting 21 sectional titles from 1942 to 1970.
-A local family purchased the long-vacant property in 1996, and later had to demolish the high school nearby.
-As of 2023, the gym remains empty.
-Vandals continue to break windows and cover walls with graffiti, despite the current owner's attempts to secure the property.
-Though roof leaks have allowed water to infiltrate the building, an architectural assessment showed the steel and concrete gym to be structurally sound.
+The former James Shields Memorial Gym is one of Indiana's most endangered landmarks.
+It was one of Indiana's largest high school gymnasiums when it was built by Works Progress Administration workers in 1941.
+The gym hosts 21 sectional titles from 1942 to 1970.
+A local family purchased the vacant property in 1996, and later demolished the high school nearby.
+As of 2023, the gym remains empty and is the target of vandalism.
+Roof leaks have led to water damage, though an architectural assessment showed the steel and concrete gym to be structurally sound.

 Library

-Seymour Public Library, a branch of the Jackson County Public Library.
+Seymour Public Library is a branch of the Jackson County Public Library.